michaelmassoni/obsidian-trakt-sync/README.md

-# Trakt Sync
+# Trakt Sync for Obsidian

-_Automated syncing of your Trakt watch history (movies and shows) to your vault, enriched with TMDB metadata and customisable YAML frontmatter._
+An Obsidian plugin that provides automated syncing of your Trakt watch history (movies and shows) to your vault, enriched with TMDB metadata and customisable YAML frontmatter.

 ## Features